MediaevalPersonDiscoveryTask/MetaData/dev/automatic/README.md

  This directory provides automatic face detection and tracking.
 Each file contains one line per face track, using [`.MESeg` file format](https://github.com/MediaevalPersonDiscoveryTask/metadata/wiki/file-format#temporal-segmentation-meseg).

+* `face`

+ This directory provides automatic facetrack **clustering**.
+Each file contains one line per face track, using [`.MESeg` file format](https://github.com/MediaevalPersonDiscoveryTask/metadata/wiki/file-format#temporal-segmentation-meseg).

+* `facetrack_similarity`

+This directory provides matrix probability that two faces correspond to the same person.
+Due to the size of the files, they must be download separately from the PBWorks wiki: http://mediaeval15.pbworks.com/w/file/96824115/facetrack_similarity.tgz

 * `speakingface`

  This directory provides probabilities that each face track correspond to the current speaker.
 Each file contains one line per overlapping (face track / speech turns).